 This is the embarkation point at mile 0.
 It has numerous restaurants, overnight accommodations, and places to stock up on supplies, as well as repair shops where your bike can get tuned-up in case you decide to travel further on, connecting to the C&O Towpath Trail heading to the nation’s capital.

 The first stop in Maryland if you are heading east at mile 16, Frostburg has many restaurants and places to eat.
-The trail changes some here, running along active railroad tracks and some stretches that are paved.
+The trail changes some here.
+Portions run along active railroad tracks, while other stretches are paved.

 Six miles from Pittsburgh, you will find the Homestead Waterfront complex with shops, cinemas, and dining destinations.
 You will also see the vestiges of Pittsburgh’s steel-making past.
 An excursion from Pittsburgh to Homestead and back, is a nice day’s walking or biking activity.

 Located at mile 32, Meyersdale is the last larger town on the trail in Pennsylvania.
 It has restaurants and accommodations for hungry and weary hikers and bikers.

 The stretch of the trail at mile 72 turns wild and is an outdoor paradise as this is the best whitewater rafting area in Western Pennsylvania.
 It’s very touristy and has restaurants and accommodations, which can fill up quickly during the busy summer months.
 But where else can you bike or hike while watching rafters navigate the rushing rapids of the Youghiogheny River?